bovem/publications/README.md

 * Linear Independence, Rank of Matrix and Span
 * Vector Spaces and Subspaces
 * Example of Subspaces
 * Row space, Column Space and Null Space
+* Orthogonality and four fundamental Subspaces

 ### Applications